Turnabout Intruder: Production

 "Turnabout Intruder" not only marked the final appearance of all main and supporting cast members of the show but also the last appearance of regular background actors David L. Ross (Lieutenant Galloway), William Blackburn (Lieutenant Hadley and DeForest Kelley's stand-in), and Roger Holloway (Lieutenant Lemli and James Doohan's stand-in).
 Blackburn had appeared in more episodes than cast members George Takei and Walter Koenig, and Holloway's appearances were only two episodes short of Koenig.
-Ross had been a background actor since the first season.
+Galloway had been a background actor since the first season.

 Nichelle Nichols (Lieutenant Uhura) was absent from this episode.
 The position of Communications Officer was played by Barbara Baldavin, who had previously appeared in two first-season episodes of the show, "Balance of Terror" and "Shore Leave".

 As noted in the 1975 book Star Trek Lives! by co-author Joan Winston, William Shatner was sick with flu during the filming of the episode (Winston was on set for six days of filming).

 Filming of the episode was completed on January 9, 1969, having gone one day over schedule; a few days earlier, the crew had been notified of the cancellation of the show.
 The episode aired in the United States on June 3, 1969.